 Common Ileostomy Problems

-If you experience symptoms such as tiredness, leg cramps, thirst, light-headedness or headaches, you could be dehydrated – make sure you are drinking enough fluids for your
+Tiredness, leg cramps, thirst, light-headedness or headaches are common ileostomy dehydration symptoms – make sure you are drinking enough fluids for your

 needs and following ileostomy dietary advice.